University-of-Pardubice/uvod-do-git-Popbal/README.md

 # Software_engineering
-Empty project for trainining git
+Empty project for training git

+FIRE IN THE HOLE
+FIRE IN THE HOLE
+FIRE IN THE HOLE